California In-Home Caregiver

 If you are employed as a 24-hour caregiver, providing care to an individual inside their home, you are likely entitled to overtime compensation.
 If you are paid a day rate, you are not receiving overtime and likely have a valuable claim.
 This is true whether you are hired directly by the patient or paid though an agency.
 Most in-home caregivers are entitled to receive overtime payments for all hours worked in excess of 9 in a day or 45 in a week.

-For example, if you are a caregiver working 24-hours a day, 4 days a week, for a day rate of $200 a day, your weekly unpaid overtime claim is calculated as follows: Your day rate is annualized to determine your weekly salary ($1,400.00), then your weekly salary is divided by 45 hours to calculate a regular rate of $31.11 an hour.
-Your overtime rate is 1.5 times your regular rate, $46.67 an hour.
+For example, if you are a caregiver working 24-hours a day, 5 days a week, for a day rate of $270 a day, your weekly unpaid overtime claim is calculated as follows: Your daily salary of $270 is divided by 9 hours to calculate a regular rate of $30.00 an hour.
+Your overtime rate is 1.5 times your regular rate, $45.00 an hour.

 Your salary does not pay for any of the 15 daily overtime hours you work.
-So, each day you have an unpaid overtime claim of $700.
-Liquidated damages for a willful failure to pay overtime could add an additional $180.00 a day to the claim.
-Plus, the law provides for interest, attorneys fees, and penalties.
+So, each day you have an unpaid overtime claim of $675.
+(15 hours times $45 an hour) Liquidated damages for a willful failure to pay overtime could add an additional $232.50 a day to the claim.
+(15 hours times $15.50 an hour) Plus, the law provides for interest, attorneys fees, and penalties.

-In the above example, the hypothetical caregiver is owed over $2,800 per week.
-On a yearly basis, the claim exceeds $145,000.
+In the above example, the hypothetical caregiver is owed $3,375 per week in unpaid overtime alone.
+On a yearly basis, the overtime claim exceeds $175,000.
+That amount does not include liquidated damages, penalties or interest.
 We have helped many caregivers whose claims exceed $500,000 in potential damages when working several years.

 Caregivers can potentially file claims going back 4 years from the date a lawsuit is filed.
+With court closures due to Covid, claims may extend back even further.
 We have helped many caregivers file claims against their former employers.
-Even if you last worked in 2017, you still have time to pursue a claim.
-The one exception, if your patient has passed away, a claim against the patient’s estate must be filed within 1 year of the passing, or sooner if an estate has been opened.
+Even if you last worked in 2020, you still may have time to pursue a claim if your employer is still living.

 If you are a caregiver and are hesitant to move forward with a claim, please visit our website as www.caregiverovertime.com/getmyot to review our article that addresses many of the common concerns we have heard from caregivers.

-This article is an attorney advertisement written by Daniel Chaleff, employment law attorney at Chaleff Rehwald Peterson in Woodland Hills.
-Our examples are of a general nature and are not a guarantee regarding the outcome of your individual matter.
+This article is an attorney advertisement written by Daniel Chaleff, employment law attorney at Chaleff Rehwald Peterson in Westlake Village, CA. Our examples are of a general nature and are not a guarantee regarding the outcome of your individual matter.
 The law firm focuses on caregiver rights.
 Please call us at (818) 807-4168 for a free and confidential consultation.
-Or visit us at www.caregiverovertime.com to learn more about caregiver overtime law.
+Or visit us at www.caregiverovertime.com/ to learn more about caregiver overtime law.
 We offer a 24-hour chat line on our website.